objectbox/objectbox-sync-docs/objectbox-sync-server.md

 ## Updating the data model

-The model JSON is used to initialize the database schema and can also be used later to switch the schema to a newer version, by starting the server with an updated model file.
-Alternatively, the schema version can be changed through the web UI.
+The model JSON is used to initialize the data model for sync (and also the database schema).
+Later, when your data model has evolved, you will want to update model at server.
+You have two options to supply a newer version:

+ * Starting the server with an updated model file.
+ * Upload the model file through the Admin web UI.

+For details, please refer to the [data model evolution](data-model-evolution.md) section.

 ## Feedback

-While we hope that ObjectBox Sync is already useful for your use case, we're also aware that some features are missing.
 We're looking forward to your feedback to prioritize the most requested features.
 Please fill in this [Sync Feedback Form](https://forms.gle/JtUDBo61UQTExRao8) to tell us what you think.

-Please let the ObjectBox team know.
-If you run into issues, we're happy to help.
-We are aware of rough edges still exist and might be able to help you one way or the other.
-Feel free to send us a message on contact\[at]objectbox.io.
+And if you run into issues, please let the ObjectBox team know; we're happy to help.

 Thank you!